Mckesson-cds/ci-docker-images/README.md

 2. Edit this README.md.
 Document the new image resource versions above.
 3. Make the version changes in the Dockerfile.
 NOTE: Check http://chromedriver.chromium.org/home to determine the current stable chromedriver version.
 Also, the ruby version will be the latest patchlevel ruby-ng release for the specified major and minor version in the Dockerfile.
 E.g., https://launchpad.net/~brightbox/+archive/ubuntu/ruby-ng/+index?field.series_filter=xenial
 4. `git add .` / `git commit` / `git push --set-upstream origin {{branch-name}}`
-5. When the new image has been built, run `docker run -it mckessoncds/ci-docker-images:{{image-name}} /bin/bash`
+5. When the new image has been built (which you can check [here](https://hub.docker.com/r/mckessoncds/ci-docker-images/tags?page=1&ordering=last_updated)), run `docker run -it mckessoncds/ci-docker-images:{{image-name}} /bin/bash`
    Note: This will download the image and open a shell.
-6. When the image loads, confirm the resource versions.
+6. When the image loads on your local machine, confirm the resource versions that you have changed.
 7. Open a GitHub pull request for the branch, get reviews and then merge to master.
 8. Create and tag a new release note.
 In order to make explicit the repo associated with the new image, use this tagging convention:  <date>-<repo abbreviation>.
 E.g., 2021.01.29-cvp, 2021.01.29-cds, 2021.01.29-quill.